icons8/aitools-docs/docs/swapper.md

 ## Swapping faces and bodies

 After uploading an image to Face Swapper, you will see several controls for each image.
+You can either use a photo of a single person or a group photo.
+The tool works with both.

 <p align="center">
   <img height="600" src="/public/fsexample.png">